florent-haxhiu/florent-haxhiu/README.md

 ## I'm a Developer/Engineer

 - 📚 I'm currently working on sharpening my data structures and algorithms.
-- 🏫 I'm currently learning anything DevOps related and C++.
+- 🏫 I'm currently learning Advanced Python and TypeScript.
 - ⚡ I'm looking to collaborate with other developers.
 - 🎯 2022 Goal: Contribute more to Open Source.
 - 🎉 Fun Fact: I mess around with calisthenics and play video games.